Webhooks in Schoox

 Webhook Endpoints

 Endpoints are the URLs that messages will be sent to.
-When you configure a Webhook Endpoint you must provide the URL, name, associated security policy, and the subscribed events.
+When you configure a Webhook Endpoint, you must provide the URL, name, associated security policy, and the subscribed events.

 Webhooks-07.png